--> Surge Impedance and Surge Impedance Loading (SIL)

 From the above expression of SIL, we observe that the transmitted Electrical power through a transmission line can be either increased by increasing the value of the receiving end line voltage (VLL) or by reducing the value of surge impedance (Zs).

-Other option is by reducing the value of surge impedance (Zs) or charestristics impedance of transmission line, we can easily improve its surge impedance loading (SIL).
+Another option is by reducing the value of surge impedance (Zs) or characteristics impedance of the transmission line, we can easily improve its surge impedance loading (SIL).

 Since surge impedance is directly proportional to inductance and inversely proportional to the capacitance.
-Hence the value of surge impedance can be reduced either by increasing capacitor (C) of line or by decreasing inductance (L) of line.
-But the inductance of the line cannot reduce easily.
+Hence the value of surge impedance can be reduced either by increasing the capacitor (C) of the line or by decreasing the inductance (L) of the line.
+However, the inductance of the line cannot be reduced easily.

-Further the capacitance value can be increased in two ways either by using series capacitor or by using shunt capacitor.
-Hence there are two methods to improve surge impedance loading of transmission line:
+Further, the capacitance value can be increased in two ways either by using a series capacitor or by using a shunt capacitor.
+Hence there are two methods to improve the surge impedance loading of transmission lines:

-1. Using series capacitor: By the use of series capacitor surge impedance and also phase shift gets reduced due to a decrease in inductance value (L).
+1. Using series capacitor: By the use of a series capacitor surge impedance and phase shift get reduced due to a decrease in inductance value (L).
 It also improves system stability.
 This capacitor also helps in reducing the line voltage drop.
-But the main problem in this method is It causes difficulty under the short circuit condition as a series capacitor will get damaged.
+But the main problem with this method is It causes difficulty under the short circuit condition as a series capacitor will get damaged.

-Hence surge impedance loading of line is increased by using either series capacitor or shunt capacitor in transmission line.
-But practically series capacitor is more feasible and effective method for improving SIL of line.
+Hence surge impedance loading of line is increased by using either series capacitor or shunt capacitor in the transmission line.
+But practically series capacitor is a more feasible and effective method for improving the SIL of a line.

-I hope you understand the concept in simple and easy way.
-Still If you have any doubt then please ask it in a comment.
+I hope you understand the concept in a simple and easy way.
+Still, If you have any doubt then please ask it in a comment.

 Read More Article